Bad Breath Treatment in Gurgaon

 Rarely — but it can indicate uncontrolled diabetes, kidney disease, or serious gum infection.

-Most patients notice fresher breath within 1–2 weeks of professional deep cleaning.
+Most patients notice fresher breath within 1 to 2 weeks of professional deep cleaning.

 Gum disease is behind most cases of persistent bad breath